TazeemKhan-dev/DSA-Notes/8-Recursion/3-recursion-with-backtracking.md

 - **Backtracking**
     - A special type of recursion for exploring all possible solutions.
+    - Backtraking is same as recursion just one line extra,not more than not less than.
+    - Backtraking checks all possible paths till a dead end or we find the answer.
+    - Backtraking is a technique in which we undo the changes made in a  recursive call if we hit a dead end/wrong answer.
     - Follows “try → check → undo” pattern.
     - Steps:
       * Choose a possibility.